DreamingRaven/raven-helm-charts/README.md

 # Raven Helm Charts

-An opinionated set of helm charts specifically for [GitOps](https://about.gitlab.com/topics/gitops/) enabled [Kubernetes](https://kubernetes.io/) clusters, packaged via [Helm](https://helm.sh/) charts.
+An opinionated set of packages specifically for [GitOps](https://about.gitlab.com/topics/gitops/) enabled [Kubernetes](https://kubernetes.io/) clusters, packaged via [Helm](https://helm.sh/) charts.

+This repository aims to provide the following:

+- Relatively standard and consistent Helm chart structure as far as reasonably possible.
+- A consistent `README.md` containing a breakdown of possible arguments and architecture for each chart.
+- A consistent `values.yaml` for each chart that is familiar to many users but also self-consistent when breaking any convention that limits functionality.
+- Side-loadable secrets and configuration for each chart to make it easier to integrate with GitOps.

+Please note this is still a work in progress as I am currently collating my various charts together into this one repository and integrating them nicely.

 ## Quick Start